-We must level the field and make Vermont a place people can afford to live through improving access to safe affordable housing, a livable fair minimum wage, free public education from preschool to college, progressive tax reform and accessible, comprehensive life span healthcare through a single-payer system.
+We must level the field and make Vermont a place people can afford to live through improving access to safe affordable housing, a livable fair minimum wage, comprehensive publicly funded paid family and medical leave, free public education from preschool to college, progressive tax reform and accessible, comprehensive life span healthcare through a single-payer system.

-I would support a stronger minimum wage than proposed in the 2018 legislative session which aimed to increase the minimum wage to $15/hour by 2024.
-The current minimum wage of $10.50/hour is nowhere near enough for working Vermonters to meet their basic needs.
+I will support an even stronger minimum wage than was passed in the 2020 legislative session which increased the minimum wage to $12.55/hour by 2022.
+The current minimum wage of $10.78/hour is nowhere near enough for working Vermonters to meet their basic needs.
 We need to do better, sooner.
-Increasing wages for working people is a critical part of solving some of our chronic challenges such as affordable housing, safe and affordable child care, reliable transportation and relieving the stress on many low and working class families.
+Increasing wages for working people is a critical part of solving some of our chronic challenges such as affordable housing, safe and affordable child care, reliable transportation and relieving the stress on many low and working-class families.

 Solving our housing crisis takes more than building more housing.
-It requires a multi-pronged solution that includes increase housing supply, supporting affordable housing development into perpetuity by using models like Champlain Housing Trust, and lifting wages for working people to be able to buy houses if they so choose to create their own financial security.
+It requires a multi-pronged solution that includes increasing housing supply, supporting affordable housing development into perpetuity by using models like Champlain Housing Trust and lifting wages for working people to be able to buy houses if they so choose to create their own financial security.

 Education is expensive during the pre-K and college years.
 We must do better to support working families find safe, affordable child care.
 Our economy cannot work without working parents having reliable and affordable child care.
 Our early educators also deserve to be paid professional wages.
 As a young professional, I personally experience the crushing economic burden of college debt.
 Vermont continues to rank near the bottom of all states in what it invests in higher education for Vermont students.
 Plus, we must think creatively for ways to relieve the debt for all college graduates including exploring loan forgiveness options within the power of the state (ex: loan forgiveness programs for those who go into education or public service).